farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-2-OCP-callbacks.md

 Consider Authentication flows.

 The authentication service generally provides a login endpoint to send the user to.
 The login form is owned by the 3rd-party auth service.
 The 3rd party service cannot know what page comes after login for each application.
 Instead, such login pages usually accept a callback.
-In thus case, the callback is a URL that the auth service should forward to once login has succeeded.
+In this case, the callback is a URL that the auth service should forward to once login has succeeded.

 This flow is effectively the same as a function callback.
 Our application (the caller) provides the next behavior to run after some operation is complete.

 This callback-based login page is open because it can be inserted into any login flow, returning to the consumer's specified webpage.
 The login is also closed because the login page is not modified to accommodate new flows.
-I authorizes users the same every time.
+It authorizes users the same every time.

 ## Webhooks
-Webhooks are similar event handlers, but over a network boundary.
+Webhooks are similar to event handlers, but over a network boundary.

 3rd party services commonly track event of interest to their users.
 Consider a payment service.
-Applications using that service probably control product access separately, and want to cut access if a user stops paying.
+Applications using that service may control product access separate from payment management, but want to cut access if a user stops paying.

 Applications could poll the payment service to get this information, but polling wastes a lot of resources.
 Instead, services can offer webhooks.
 Consumers register urls they want the external service to call when a given event happens.